wafna/SnAX/README.md

 Design Notes
 ------------

 I eschewed REST here just to see what it would look like when HTTP is not part of the application stack.
 In this scheme, HTTP is viewed merely as a transport layer and JSON is the transport format.
-Thus the only error codes from HTTP are the following:
+Thus, the only error codes from HTTP are the following:

 * 404 - bad url.
 * 400 - the message body is not parsable as JSON.